jierdin/sprout/operating-agreement.md

 ###### Section 2.04 - Registered Office and Registered Agent:

-The Company’s registered office in the State of [[STATE OF INCORPORATION]] shall be at the office of its registered agent: [[REGISTERED AGENT ADDRESS]], and the Company‘s registered agent in the State of [[STATE OF INCORPORATION]] shall be Agents and Corporations, Inc. At any time, the registered office and registered agent of the Company may be changed by filing the address of the new registered office and/or the name of the new registered agent with the Secretary of State of the State of [[STATE OF INCORPORATION]] pursuant to the Act.
+The Company’s registered office in the State of Wyoming shall be at the office of its registered agent: [[REGISTERED AGENT ADDRESS]], and the Company‘s registered agent in the State of Wyoming shall be Agents and Corporations, Inc. At any time, the registered office and registered agent of the Company may be changed by filing the address of the new registered office and/or the name of the new registered agent with the Secretary of State of the State of Wyoming pursuant to the Act.

 ###### Section 2.05 - Term: